Tuesday, 4 February 2014

 And then we get to the last group I mentioned before: the polynucleotides.
 This might be the most difficult to explain but I think it is also a very exciting group of biopolymers.
 First, to understand what a nucleotide is we have to imagine a molecule consisting in three parts, being the central one a monosaccharide.
 The two famous polynucleotides are the DNA and the RNA, and in these names the D and the R stand for the monosaccharide name: deoxyribose and ribose.
 DNA means “deoxyribonucleic acid”, and RNA means “ribonucleic acid”.
 And just to satisfy the eventual curiosity of some readers, the “nucleic” part of these names comes from the place in the cell where we normally will find them (the mRNA -we will see later what it exactly is- is, at least when referring to the RNA, sythesized there): the nucleus.
 Again and for the third time in this article, the “A” stands for “acid”, but polynucleotides are, as you may imagine by now, very important and our cells don’t have any problem with these “acids” running around.
 (Anecdotically, I can also mention that a famous vitamin, the vitamin C, is also known as ascorbic acid, and you may as well remember I mentioned earlier in this post the fatty acids, so there are plenty of examples of acids we don’t only live with but also live from).

 So back to the definition of a nucleotide: we have a monosaccharide (deoxyribose, D, or ribose, R), with a nitrogenous base bound on one side and one phosphate group bound on the other end.
 These phosphate groups are what give DNA and RNA their “acid” character.
 So here we have two strange things around a sugar (here I mean the general term for saccharides).
 And today I don’t want to mess around with chemical structures, but as their names indicate, the phosphates contain phosphorus and the nitrogenous bases contain nitrogen.
-It might not be of much help now, but this is just to give an idea of what are they made of.
+It might not be of much help now, but this is just to give an idea of what they are made of.
 Nevertheless, these nitrogenous bases are better known by their one-letter-nicknames: in DNA, we have A, T, C and G; and in RNA we have A, U, C and G. I know, DNA is very famous, while RNA is like the hidden brother very few have ever heard of, so A, T, C and G are letters many have seen, but what’s that U in the RNA??
 I beg you a bit of patience, we will get there later…

 So again, in order not to lose track: a sugar, D or R, a phosphate on one side, and one of these A, C, T, G… on the other.
 So how does the DNA form its well-known 3D structure?
 Rather easy!
 The phosphates bind the sugars one after the other, so we get the sequence phosphate-sugar-phosphate-sugar-phosphate-sugar-…, and the bases (A, C, T, G) get exposed to the side.
 And, complementarily, there is another chain going the other sense (antiparallel), doing the same arrangement.
 And most amazingly, each chain exposes its bases complementarily: every A matches a T and every G matches a C. And then comes the real magic: this antiparallel arrangement would look like a wooden ladder, but the nature of this structure makes it twist so it is more similar to a spiral staircase.
 That’s it!
 Voilà!
 Double helix formed!